salmanmaher1234/crypto/DEPLOYMENT_GUIDE.md

-# CryptoInvest Pro - Deployment Guide
+# SuperCoin - Deployment Guide

 ## Project Overview
 This is a full-stack cryptocurrency investment platform built with React, Express.js, and PostgreSQL.